 - Typical MOQ: 100 to 300 units per style for streetwear; lower volumes negotiable on uniform programs

-- Capacity: Mid-size with strong customization capability
+- Capacity: Mid-size with strong customization capability; typical run sizes 150 to 1,500 units

 - Best for: Brands producing streetwear drops with custom trims, hardware requirements, or non-standard construction.
 Also suited for corporate uniform contracts that require technical features at moderate volumes.